evolvingcodes/evolvingcodes/README.md

 - 👋 Hi, I’m @evolvingcodes
-- 👀 I’m interested in AI, ML, Robotics and Software development
+- 👀 I’m interested in ai, ml, and coding
-- 🌱 I’m currently learning AI, ML, Robotics
+- 🌱 I’m currently learning ai & ml
-- 💞️ I’m looking to collaborate on AI, ML, Robotics and Software development projects
+- 💞️ I’m looking to collaborate on ai & ml projects
 - 📫 How to reach me: by email x@dube.digital

 <!---